BrandonTang89/bdd_engine/README.md

 - Change the syntax for `bvar` to avoid the commas
 - Implement syntactic sugar for implies, iff, xor, etc.
 - Implement evaluation for BDDs under assignments
-- Quantification (exists, forall) for BDDs
 - Syntactic sugar for quantification over one variable only

 # Language